BeslinEbby/responsive-static-page/README.md

-# creating a staic page using HTML, CSS and some JS
+# a static page using HTML, CSS and some JS